endri81/jeanmonnet/content/english/course/course-2.md

 duration: 14 hours each year
 image: images/courses/course-2.jpg
 teacher: Joan Jani
-title: Gaining experience in automated Electronic Design Systems based on Micro controllers
+title: "Gaining experience in automated Electronic Design Systems based on Microcontrollers"
 type: course
 weekly: 03 hours
 ---

 ### About serie of seminars

-2. Each year, Prof. Joan Jani conducts a series of seminars “Gaining experience in automated Electronic Design Systems based on Microcontrollers’.
+Each year, Prof. Joan Jani conducts a series of seminars "Gaining experience in automated Electronic Design Systems based on Microcontrollers".
 These seminars have introduced EU practices by examining specific case studies, particularly through Arduino and Python programming.